s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 ## Network Access Control Lists
 - stateless
-- start ffrom the lowest number to high number
+- start from the lowest number to high number
 - default NACL allow all inbound and outbound traffic
 - new NACL default rules deny all in and out